Obituaries:

 Published in Austin American-Statesman on January 7, 2011

-Taylor City Cemetery, Taylor, Williamson County, Texas, USA
+Burial: Taylor City Cemetery, Taylor, Williamson County,

 Plot: Second Addition, Section 12